 - Shortness of breath; difficulty breathing; persistent pain or pressure in the chest

 The Alaska Section of Epidemiology is closely monitoring the rapidly-emerging outbreak of COVID-19 first identified in Wuhan, Hubei Province, China.
-Additional cases have been identified in a growing number of other international locations, including the United States.
-There are currently no confirmed cases in Alaska.
+Additional cases have been identified in a growing number of other international locations, and the United States , including Alaska.